edolinsky/edolinsky.github.io/resume.md

 • Redesigned Sauce's statsd/graphite monitoring stack to handle load in excess of 3.5 million metrics per minute and cut query latency by 80%

-• I'm currently working on a Prometheus-based monitoring platform that will scale up to scale up to hundreds of thousands of individual endpoints, and support many of the teams at Sauce
+• Revitalized Sauce Cloud monitoring through the introduction of a highly scalable Prometheus-based monitoring platform using prometheus-operator and Thanos.

 `Apr.
 2017 - Aug.
 2017`
 __Software Developer Intern__, STAT Search Analytics